brianwisti/rgb-brain-hugo/site/content/post/2010/10/ruby-and-the-hyg-star-catalog.md

 ### Creating a Database

 I would imagine that stuffing these values into a database should make simple questions like "show me the star named 'Sol'" or "count the stars within 10 light years" pretty straightforward.
-We can use a lightweight database such as *SQLite*.
+We can use a lightweight database such as [SQLite](../../../card/SQLite.md).
 There may be nearly 120,000 stars in the catalog, but that is trivial for SQLite.
 I have heard anecdotal reports of it being used for tables with millions of rows.

 First, I want to install `sqlite3`.